K1llByte/decryptorinator/tp5/tp5_report.md

 Firstly we begin with the congruency with largest modulus that is (3) `X ≣ 39 (mod 27)`

-Then we substitute this congruencies expression for *X* into the congruence with the next largest modulus (2):
+Then we substitute this congruences expression for *X* into the congruence with the next largest modulus (2):

 ```
 27*m + 39 ≣ 57 (mod 23)